daniel-trevino/dotfiles/README.md

 - `warning: setlocale: LC_CTYPE: cannot change locale (UTF-8): No such file or directory` You might have spelled the locale wrong.
 Check how the format of the locale is supposed to be written.

-- How to add new VSCode Plugins?
-TODO
+- `How to add new VSCode Plugins?`
+  Add the name of the plugin on `/install/VSCodePlugins`.
+Look at the `Unique Identifier` for each plugin at: [VSCode Marketplace](https://marketplace.visualstudio.com/vscode)

-- How to add new mac software?
-TODO
+- `How to add new mac software?`
+  Add the name of it on `/install/Caskfile`.
+Look at the names at: [Homebrew Cask](https://formulae.brew.sh/cask/)

 ## Credits